jsgro/single_cell_portal_core/README.md

 [building the Docker image](#pullingbuilding-the-docker-image) above for more information.

 ### USING DOCKER COMPOSE LOCALLY
-To leverage this setup, there are two shell scripts for both setup and cleanup, respectively.
-To start the local instance, run:
+To leverage this setup, there are two shell scripts for setup and cleanup, respectively.
+To start the local instance,
+run:

     bin/docker-compose-setup.sh